June 2022

 I appreciate that some of you have raised very serious concerns with me in relation to their energy bills.
 It is important that everyone is able to keep warm and well.
 I have been reassured that the Energy Price Cap will remain in place, protecting residents from sudden increases in global gas prices.

 Constituents can receive financial support through a number of targeted schemes including the Winter Fuel Payment and Cold Weather Payments.
 Additionally, most energy providers offer a Warm Home Discount to those eligible.
-Residents who need any energy-related advice can get in touch with Better House Better Health, a longstanding and local service in Oxfordshire, on 0800 107 0044.
+Residents who need any energy-related advice can get in touch with Better Housing Better Health, a longstanding and local service in Oxfordshire, on 0800 107 0044.

 For the eighth year in a row, Oxfordshire has come out on top of the nationwide table for recycling, reusing and composting.
 A total of 58.8 per cent of all household waste was composted, compared to 45.5 per cent nationally.
 I would like to thank residents in Cherwell for playing their part in this.